 Email us at:

 Ellen Henningsen, President: Ellen has been volunteering with Blair Street Gardens for decades, and has been President since 2013.
 She inherited her love of gardening from her mother and grandmother.
 She maintains gardens at her home near Orton Park and at Atwood Community Gardens.
 She created the corner and median gardens at Orton Park several years ago.
 Her favorite perennial is the heirloom phlox that came from her grandmother’s garden in Whitewater - now growing nationwide at the homes of all her grandchildren and great-grandchildren.
 Ellen’s favorite annuals are lantana and basil.
-She is a fan of knee pads and hori hori knives (look it up).
+She is a fan of knee pads and hori hori knives (a Japanese gardening tool).
 Like all gardeners, she is not a fan of rabbits.

 Liz Zona, Secretary: Growing up on a farm in Indiana with substantial woods to play in, Liz fell in love with nature and native plants.
 Her favorite flower, the bloody butcher (also known as prairie trillium), was often used in potions her and her brother made from the native plants around the farm.
 Liz joined Blair Street Gardens in 2024 and began serving as the Secretary.
 Liz is a novice gardener, but has a passion for increasing green space in the City.
 In her spare time, Liz enjoys knitting, yoga, anything that gets her outside on the water or in nature, APT, and spending time with her husband and their greyhound.